edgedb/edgedb/docs/cheatsheet/syntax.rst

     ...     line continuation';
     {'A string with line continuation'}

-The literals for limited range/precision numbers (like :eql:type:`std::int64` and :eql:type:`std::float64`):
+Literals for limited range/precision numbers (like :eql:type:`std::int64` and :eql:type:`std::float64`):

 .. code-block:: edgeql-repl